GuillermoX/My-First-3D-Renderer/README.md

 ./3drenderer objectfilename
 '''
 This is in case the 3D model doesn't contain texture information.
 In that case you have to convert the texture image into an array in a C file.
-Later I'll explain how to do that.
 Later it will be explained how to do that.

 Then you have to substitute the current texture.c file in source directory with the new texture.

 Finally you need to add the following parameters when executing:
 '''
 ./3drenderer objecfilename -t